albamdls/aws-notes/docs/index.md

 Hi!
 I’m **Alba**, creator of [@jalando.code](https://www.instagram.com/jalando.code) 💡
 I’m passionate about **tech, web development, data, and AI** — always exploring new ways to learn and share knowledge through clean, well-structured documentation.
-This project reflects my ongoing journey through the **AWS ecosystem**, combining cloud computing and AI to better understand how they shape the future of technology.
+This project reflects my ongoing journey through the **AWS ecosystem**, combining cloud computing and data to better understand how they shape the future of technology.

 ---